|

 {peschard at sfsu.edu}

-I am generally interested in scientific practice: the construction and evaluation of models,
+I am generally interested in scientific practice, esp. the construction and evaluation of models in relation with experimentation,

-how and what we learn from experimentation, in perception and the embodiement of perception; and in what philosophy of perception and philosophy of experimentation can learn from one another.
+and in perception, esp. the embodiement of perception; and in what philosophy of perception and philosophy of experimentation can learn from one another.

 Recently, I have more specifically focused on the issue of experimental reliability and the role of relevance judgments in modeling, experimentation, and reliability.